mattmcspirit/azurestack/deployment/multinode/README.md

 **certPath** | A path that contains all of your certificates you plan to use for the App Service and Database RPs.
 **certPwd** | The password associated with the certificates.
 **customDomainSuffix** | This is the region and FQDN associated with your Azure Stack deployment, for example such as "west.contoso.com".
 If you're not sure, log onto your Azure Stack portal and copy everything after portal., as your customDomainSuffix.

+There are also a number of optional parameters that you can supply depending on your deployment needs.

 Optional Parameters | Explanation
 :------------ | :-------------